Shared Reality

 Example: Maintaining a single list of all applications used within a company

-Maintaining a single source of truth for elements that few individuals need isn’t difficult (e.g. using a single, persistent shared document for a 1-to-1 meeting between a people manager and direct report).
-Honoring the single source of truth is harder for elements which are cross-functional by design, such as a list of all applications used across the entire organization.
+Maintaining a single source of truth for elements that few individuals need isn’t difficult (e.g., using a single shared document for a 1-to-1 meeting between a people manager and direct report).
+Honoring the single source of truth is harder for elements that are cross-functional by design, such as a list of all applications used across the entire organization.

 In conventional organizations, multiple departments may maintain their own version of this list.
 Crucially, this is either not acknowledged as a problem, or there is no known solution to removing duplication.
-In an organization powered by TeamOps, duplicate sources may exist initially.
-Once duplication is discovered, everyone can contribute to the solution (collaborating to create an SSoT) and one’s default is to actively work to remove duplication.
-At GitLab, the application list lives in our handbook, and integrity is ensured thanks to version control.
+In an organization powered by TeamOps, duplicate sources may exist initially, but the goal is to remove duplication.
+Once duplication is discovered, everyone can contribute to the solution by collaborating to create an SSoT.
+At GitLab, the application list lives in our handbook, and its integrity is ensured thanks to version control.

 Public by default

-Conventional management philosophies may rely on intentional information silos or a “need-to-know-basis” model.
-This approach restricts transparency, with the goal of reducing misinformation.
-TeamOps flips this: information should be public by default, with the goal of allowing maximum contribution.
+Conventional management philosophies may rely on intentional information silos or a “need-to-know-basis” approach to knowledge sharing.
+This approach restricts transparency, with the intention of reducing misinformation.
+TeamOps flips this paradigm: information should be public by default, with the goal of allowing maximum contribution.
 “Public by default” requires an organization to designate which information is explicitly not public, creating a bias for transparency across all functions of a business.

 A traditional business problem is “how do we get the right information to the right people at the right time?”
 A TeamOps organization asks: “How do we create a system that allows everyone to access information and make contributions, regardless of role or function?”